corinnt/the-pile-diversity/README.md

-# Work in progress: Diversity in Gesta
+# Work in progress: Diversity in The Pile

 Current functionality: Maps the locations of institutions with which authors published in the journal are affiliated.